azizbekian/MoviesTraktTv/README.md

 ### Before running

-You need to put your TraktTv API key in `TraktTvApi.java` to communicate with server.
+You need to put your TraktTv API key in `Constants.java` to communicate with server.
 If you do not have key, you can view typical JSON responses in assets.

    [Butterknife]: <http://jakewharton.github.io/butterknife/>